Splitting probabilities as optimal controllers of rare reactive events: Theory

 \subsection{Forward and backward transition densities}

 The evolution for the probability density generated by Eq.~\ref{eq:1} is given by the Fokker-Planck equation (FPE),\cite{zwanzig2001nonequilibrium}

-where $\mathcal{L}$ is the Fokker-Planck generator, and $P(\mathbf{r},t)$ is the probability of the system to be in position $\mathbf{r}$ at time $t$.
+where $\mathcal{L_{\mathbf{r}}}$ is the Fokker-Planck generator, and $P(\mathbf{r},t)$ is the probability of the system to be in position $\mathbf{r}$ at time $t$.
 Since this equation holds for any initial condition, it follows that the conditional probability, $P(\mathbf{r},t|\mathbf{r'},0)$, of starting at $\mathbf{r'}$ at time $t=0$, and ending at $\mathbf{r}$ at time $t>0$, also satisfies the Fokker-Planck equation,

 with the same generator.
-The conditional probability, $ Q( \mathbf{r}',t'| \mathbf{r},t )$, of being at position $\mathbf{r}$ at time $t$, given the system is at $\mathbf{r}'$ at a later time $t'>t$, satisfies a distinct though closely related equation, known as the backward Kolmogorov equation (BKE),\cite{van1992stochastic}
+The conditional probability, $ Q( \mathbf{r}',t'| \mathbf{r},t )$, of being at some position $\mathbf{r}$ at some time $t$, given the terminal conditioning of the system to be at $\mathbf{r}'$ at a later time $t'>t$, satisfies a distinct though closely related equation, known as the backward Kolmogorov equation (BKE),\cite{van1992stochastic}

-where $\mathcal{\mathcal{L^\dag}}$ is equal to,
+where $\mathcal{\mathcal{L_{\mathbf{r}}^\dag}}$ is equal to,

 the adjoint of the Fokker-Planck generator.